My Go-To Travel Essentials

 I rotate between trail runners, sandals, crocs, and hiking shoes – nothing else.
 I try to only bring 2 pairs of shoes whenever I travel, but depending on the climate and activities I’ll be engaging in, sometimes (on rare occasion) 3-4 pairs are required.

-Trail runners are just more comfortable and sturdier than running shoes if you ask me.
+Trail runners are more comfortable and last longer than running shoes.
 I love anything Salomon when it comes to trail runners and switch up the model depending on travel activities.
-For hiking heavy countries I like this model, whereas when I need an everyday shoe for trips with less hiking I go for something like this.
+For hiking-heavy trips I like this model (men’s version), whereas when I need more of an everyday shoe I use this model (men’s version).
+In colder climates I opt for the Goretex model, in hot climates I opt for the regular model.

 Hiking boots: for trips when my main activity is hiking I break out my hiking boots.
-I’ve been using this model (men’s version) which are very pricey but last for years.
-I beat the crap out of my hiking boots on all kinds of terrain over crazy distances and they last for at least 2.5 seasons.
+I’ve been using this model (men’s version) which are pricey but last for years and can comfortably tear through any terrain.
+I beat the crap out of my hiking boots on all kinds of terrain, over crazy distances, and in every climate.
+I can usually get 3 seasons out of them – clocking in 1,000kms+ by the end.

 Clothing